LinyunLiu/SimpleConverter/README.md

 # Simple Converter GUI in JavaFX
 *A MacOS bundle application is included in this repository, feel free to download the dmg file*.
-*The application may not run on Apple M seriers chip*.
+*The application may not run on Apple silicon chip*.
-*Java installation is also requied*.
+*Java installation is also required*.

 ## JavaFX required:
 https://gluonhq.com/products/javafx/